 This feature is particularly useful in virtualized environments, where devices are virtual machines (VMs) recreated at every user session.
 By applying the default algorithm for identifying devices, the Engine regards every new instance of a VM as a new device and ends up with multiple devices that share the same name and that succeed each other over time.
 By identifying devices on the basis of their name only, the Engine consistently maps a particular VM to a single device time after time, even when its hardware properties change.

-Valid substitution characters in the name patterns (called netbios_pattern for historical reasons) are:
+Valid substitution characters in the name patterns are: